Skip to main content

 The agent detects a masked suspect attempting to breach the ATM using bolt cutters, with high alert level and immediate action recommendation.

-The activity agent operates entirely within Serenity* AI Hub, enabling seamless monitoring and continuous refinement of its performance.
+The activity agent operates entirely within Serenity* Star, enabling seamless monitoring and continuous refinement of its performance.
 Once deployed, it enables:

 • Centralized incident management across multiple camera feeds